Pulsed radio emission from a Central Compact Object: Detection of radio pulsations from 1E 1207.4 5209

 Using the MeerKAT array in the UHF band (544–1088\,MHz), we conducted a targeted search for radio pulsations from 1E~1207.4$-$5209 and three others (See Extended Data Table~\ref{tab:4CCOobs}).
-We detected coherent radio emission with a period of 424\,ms and a dispersion measure (DM) of 69\,pc cm$^{-3}$ at high significance (Extended Data Figure~\ref{fig:FFA-FFT})—a period that matches that of the X-ray pulsar PSR~J1210$-$5226 and a DM consistent with the estimated distance to its host supernova remnant, PKS~1209$-$51/52 (DM models give distance estimates of 1.9 or 1.5 kpc, compared with 1.4 kpc from X-ray studies of the SNR; see Table~\ref{tb:1E1207_par}).
+We detected coherent radio emission with a period of 424\,ms and a dispersion measure (DM) of 69\,pc cm$^{-3}$ at a signal-to-noise ratio of $\approx 20$ in the discovery observation, independently confirmed by both time-domain and Fourier-domain periodicity search pipelines (Extended Data Figure~\ref{fig:FFA-FFT})—a period that matches that of the X-ray pulsar PSR~J1210$-$5226 and a DM consistent with the estimated distance to its host supernova remnant, PKS~1209$-$51/52 (DM models give distance estimates of 1.9 or 1.5 kpc, compared with 1.4 kpc from X-ray studies of the SNR; see Table~\ref{tb:1E1207_par}).
 This confirms that at least some CCOs can operate as active radio pulsars.
 We measured a rotation measure (RM) of $10 \pm 1$\,rad\,m$^{-2}$ and estimate a mean flux density of approximately 21\,$\mu$Jy at 816\,MHz.
 Archival MeerKAT 1.3\,GHz radio continuum images of PKS~1209$-$51/52 show no evidence of bright radio emission at the pulsar’s location~\cite{Cotton2024}, and the TRAPUM pulsar search targeting this remnant reported no detections, placing a limiting flux density of $\sim$21\,$\mu$Jy at 1284\,MHz~\cite{Turner2024}.

 To further characterize its emission, we obtained an 8.5-hour dual-frequency MeerKAT observation in split-array mode at UHF and L-band.
 The pulse flux varied significantly over time and frequency (Methods and Extended Data Fig.~\ref{fig:DDT-FFT}), consistent with interstellar scintillation typical of pulsars at that DM ~\cite{Gitika2023}, which may have contributed to previous non-detections.
 Figure~\ref{fig:1E1207_PolProf} shows the integrated polarization profiles from both bands, and Table~\ref{tb:1E1207_par} summarizes key radio and X-ray parameters.